-Cash flow forecasting for January through June was in the 90th percentile.
-The increase in April's contributions was due to State Employer contributions.
-The increase in June's contributions was due to higher Unfunded Accrued Liability contributions.
+Cash flow forecasting was in the 90th percentile.
+The increase in July's contributions was due to receipt of State Employer contributions and Unfunded Accrued Liability contributions.
 Actual vs. Estimated Non-Investment and Investment

-Month

-■ Estimated Contributions

-Estimated Distributions

 Cash flow forecasting for total fund cash activities (both non-investment and investment) can be volatile.
 Actual cash flows will deviate from estimates due to trading, rebalancing, private asset contributions/distributions, and investment expenses.
-Prepared for: Finance and Administration Committee - Period Ending June 30, 2022
+Prepared for: Finance and Administration Committee Period Ending December 31, 2022

 Legislators' Retirement Fund (LRF)

 The LRF provides retirement benefits to California Legislators elected to office before November 7, 1990, and to constitutional, legislative, and statutory officers elected or appointed prior to January 1, 2013.
 The Fund is closed to new participants.
 The number of LRF members has been declining in the last decade as eligible incumbent Legislators leave office and are replaced by those ineligible to participate in the LRF.
 Actuarially determined contributions will continue to be made by the State of California to supplement the existing assets until all benefit obligations have been fulfilled.
-The Fund maintains a cash equivalent reserve equal to two months of member benefit
+The Fund maintains a cash equivalent reserve equal to two months of member benefit payments and obligations.

 Liquidity Coverage Ratio Analysis

-Liquidity Coverage Ratios (LCR)

-10.00

-0.00

-3.45

-cash + assets convertible to cash + incoming cash sources

-outgoing cash uses + contingent cash uses
+Coverage = cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses

 Funding Sources and Graph Details